DevOps Engineer Salary USA 2026: Complete Compensation Guide

 A: The average ranges $120,000-$135,000 nationally, with higher ranges in tech hubs like SF, NYC, and Seattle.

-Q: What certifications increase professional earnings the most?
+Q: What certifications increase earnings the most?

 A: AWS Solutions Architect and Kubernetes certifications typically command 15-20% higher compensation than uncertified professionals.